VityaSchel/lufin/README.md

 Code handling AES-GCM encryption can be found in [lib](./lib/) directory.
 You can then refer to any calls to this library made through `import { ... } from 'lufin-lib'`, most notably [frontend/src/shared/upload.ts](./frontend/src/shared/upload.ts).

+After configuring HTTPS **and verifying it works** you should enable [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Strict-Transport-Security) in your web server configuration.

 ## FAQ

 ### Motivation